What is the BIFF Communication Method and Why Does It Matter

 3. Maintains Professionalism

-Even in the face of hostile or emotional communications, the BIFF method helps you maintain a professional demeanor.
+Even in the face of hostile comments or emotional communications, the BIFF method helps you maintain a professional demeanor.
 This is particularly important in workplace settings where maintaining composure is crucial.
+Maintaining professionalism is especially important when dealing with a defensive or upset person to avoid escalating the conflict.

 4. Saves Time and Energy